CPU SchedulerTry Simulator

 • High context switch overhead

-Best for: Real-time systems where certain processes must complete before others.
+Best for: Real-time systems where certain tasks must run first.

 Advantages